7rooper/UE4_TressFX/README.md

 Branches
 ----------------------
-Branches that end with "Main" are generally the stable branches, and there is usually one "Main" branch per engine release.
+The Branch that ends with "Main" is the stable "official" branch, and there is one "Main" branch per engine release.
 We try not to push anything there that will crash.
 Example: 423TFXMain.

 The main dev branch is \<engine version>Dev.
 We stage changes here from individual author branches for testing before merging them to Main.
 Make pull requests against this branch please.